Dexamphetamine

 Getting Help

-If your use of dexamphetamine is affecting your health, family, relationships, work, school, financial or other life situations, or you’re concerned about a loved one, you can find help and support.
+If your use of dexamphetamine is affecting your health, family, relationships, work, school, financial or other life situations, or you’re concerned about someone else, you can find help and support.

 If you're looking for other information or support options, send us an email at druginfo@adf.org.au